 The best thing we can do for part orientation is make sure there is some kind of consistency in direction, for better print quality.

-When we consider proper part orientation, we need to keep part accuracy into account and whether your part will be adequately support to have proper precision.
+When we consider proper part orientation, we need to keep part accuracy into account and whether your part will be adequately supported to have proper precision.

 Orientation also impacts on print time.
 By using the previous example, the build time of horizontal orientation will be less than the time to build the vertical orientation.

 The total number of layers is significantly reduced at a 100-micrometer layer height.
 The horizontal cylinder will be printed with 100 total layers and the vertical with 300 layers.

 Now that we have identified what to consider, let’s look through how to put this information together to give us the best part orientation for your prints.

 This video on how to orient a 3D print is a great one to watch by Maker’s Muse.

 It takes some practice and critical thinking, but just by looking at a part you can pretty quickly decide which orientation is best.

 Things can get complex, however, when we are looking at intricate designs so the main thing you’ll want to consider is the first layers and height of the model.
 Those are pretty good starting points before taking into account the other factors.